ibm-redhat-examples/edge-computing-scenario/client scenario.md

 Applying DevOps for Product Development in Medical Devices

+While the example is taken from the real world, the company names and products are made up for the purpose of this example.

+---

 Client Profile

-Amiko develops advanced sensor technologies and AI-powered digital health solutions that can assist healthcare professionals and empower patients to achieve better outcomes.
+acmeHealthElectonics develops advanced sensor technologies and AI-powered digital health solutions that can assist healthcare professionals and empower patients to achieve better outcomes.

 A leader in providing a broad range of diagnostics and information technology-based products and services.